-We hosted a webinar in honor of IWD 2022, featuring a keynote address from Belinda Bianca Parmar OBE, CEO of The Empathy Business, on driving performance with small scale, high impact changes.
+We hosted a webinar in honour of IWD 2022, featuring a keynote address from Belinda Bianca Parmar OBE, CEO of The Empathy Business, on driving performance with small scale, high impact changes.

 Attendees also listened in on a panel discussion with Sunny Ackerman, President Americas at SThree, Louise Campbell, Head of Learning and Development EMEA at Robert Walters, and Barbara Bruno, Global Temporary & Permanent Staffing Senior Director at Gi Group, covering topics ranging from how to be more courageous to tips for being a better ally at work.